MandyYdnam/Robo_App/README.rst

 * Bookmarks your frequently used test sets to create batch easily.
 * Run Robot Batch in multiple threads to seed up the execution.
 * Designed to suite Mobile and Web test Automation in mind.
+* This application is written in Python 3.7.
+Not tested for Python 3.8
+* Can be integrated with Microfocus ALM Authentication.